Before you read this article....

 Practice your weak hand at slow speeds to perfect its movement.
 Look closely at those movements to make sure they are smooth and unbroken.

-Only begin to play at higher tempos when your weak hand can continue in a fluid and efficient manner.
+Only begin to play at faster tempos when your weak hand can continue in a fluid and efficient manner.
 Be patient and honest with your abilities and you are sure to succeed.

 Slow practice can be very meditative and is good for improving concentration as well as overall mental health.